CI-Connect/tutorial-dagman-namd/README.md

 - [x] One may write DAGMan files consisting of several DAGMan jobs.

-## Help
+## Getting Help
-For further assistance or questions, please email `connect-support@opensciencegrid.org` or visit http://support.opensciencegrid.org.
+For further assistance or questions, please email to OSG User Support team  at `user-support@opensciencegrid.org` or visit http://support.opensciencegrid.org for help desk information and community forums.